Rotating savings and credit association: Diversity and distribution

-Variously called "committee" in India and Pakistan, Equb in Ethiopia, Susus in Western Africa and the Caribbean, "Seettuva" in Sri Lanka, tontines in West Africa, tanomoshiko or mujin in pre-1945 Japan, wichin gye in Korea, arisan in Indonesia, likelembas in the Democratic Republic of the Congo, xitique in Mozambique and djanggis in Cameroon, ROSCAs are informal or 'pre-co-operative' microfinance groups that have been documented around the developing world.
+ROSCAs are informal or 'pre-co-operative' microfinance groups that have been documented around the developing world.
 A famous early study by anthropologist Clifford Geertz documented the arisans of Modjokuto in Eastern Java.
 He described them as "an 'intermediate' institution growing up within peasant social structure, to harmonize agrarian economic patterns with commercial ones, to act as a bridge between peasant and trader attitudes toward money and its uses."

 The individuals in the ROSCA select each other, which ensures that participation is based on trust and social forces (social capital), and a genuine commitment to participate.
 In Brazilian consorcios, groups of strangers are assembled into a ROSCA unit by an agent or intermediary, whose role in facilitating the group formation and on-going administration is remunerated.
 As at 2015, over five million active ROSCA users were reported in Brazil.
-As the consorcio runs its term, many of the same features of social capital and compliance manifest, as members of the group develop personal contact and trust.